 Were You Injured in an Accident with an Uber or Lyft Driver?

 When a rideshare driver causes an accident, then their own personal policy and the rideshare company’s insurance may cover your injuries.
-Whether you were a passenger in a Lyft or Uber, or you were in another vehicle, you should speak with a lawyer about handling both insurance claims.
+Whether you were a passenger in a Lyft or Uber, or you were in another vehicle, you should speak with an Uber accident lawyer about handling both insurance claims.

 Were You a Lyft or Uber Driver Hurt in an Accident?

-If you were driving for a rideshare company at the time of the crash, and another driver was responsible for the collision, you should work with a lawyer to pursue compensation from the at-fault driver’s insurance company.
+If you were driving for a rideshare company at the time of the crash, and another driver was responsible for the collision, you should work with an Uber or Lyft accident lawyer to pursue compensation from the at-fault driver’s insurance company.
 Depending on the circumstances, you may be able to pursue benefits through Uber or Lyft’s uninsured/underinsured motorist coverage or their contingent collision or comprehensive coverage.

 Uber Accident Lawsuits